A Complete Winter Backpacking Gear List

 Gloves

 So important.
 My hands are the first thing to get really cold.
 I always bring waterproof snow mittens and fleece liner gloves.
 Waterproof snow mittens will keep your hands warm and dry.
-I love the Arc’teryx Fission SV Mittens.
+The Hestra Heli Insulated Mittens or Arc’teryx Sabre Mittens are both great options.
 Fleece liner gloves are nice for hiking when your hands are too hot in mittens.
 They can also be used as an extra layer or back-up pair.
 I use the REI Polar Tech Wind Pro Fleece Gloves.

 Hat